AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 ## Network Configuration For RevoPAY Technician

-Once you log in into RevoPAY Technician, an Entity Selector will be shown.
+Once you log in RevoPAY Technician, an Entity Selector will be shown.
 If the user only has one associated network in Ationet, it will automatically select it, otherwise, it will ask the technician to pick which Network he will be working with.
 This step is needed in order to show the technician the corresponding sites for the selected Network.

 ### Conditions

-As mentioned, in order to move foward with the configuration for RevoPAY, the technician must select an entity.
-After it is selected, it will validate the network's existance in MobilePayment.
-In order for this condition to be satisfied, there must be one network with the same CODE both Ationet and MobilePayment.
+As mentioned, in order to move forward with the configuration for RevoPAY, the technician must select an entity.
+After it is selected, it will validate the network's existence in MobilePayment.
+In order for this condition to be satisfied, there must be one network with the same CODE in both Ationet and MobilePayment.
 If it shares the Code, then it will be considered as the SAME Network by RevoPAY Technician.

-### Inexistant MobilePayment Network
+### Inexistent MobilePayment Network

 In case the Network does not exist in MobilePayment, RevoPAY Technician will display an error message indicating that the network is inexistant in MobilePayment, and that in order to proceed, it must first be created.
 This is the reason creating the Network in MobilePayment is a requisite.